angieology-zz/hyperledger-composer-demo/README.md

 # Hyperledger Composer + Fabric Demo
-create a back-end hyperledger server
+create a _live_ back-end hyperledger server

 ---
 _“Only those who have the patience to do simple things perfectly will we acquire the skill to do difficult things easily” - Friedrich Schiller_